 There are no standing committees in the structure we are recommending.
 Instead, there are ad hoc committees of the World Service Conference which are formed to accomplish specific goals and are then disbanded.
-The proposal to form an ad hoc committee may come from the World Board, from a geographic division, or from the World Service Conference itself.
+The proposal to form an ad hoc committee may come from the World Board, from a geographic entity, or from the World Service Conference itself.
 This proposal should follow a standardized format which includes the goals to be accomplished by the committee, along with the timeline, the budget, and the human resources needed to accomplish them.
 When the goals are accomplished, the committee is dissolved.
-(For specifics about some of the areas of responsibility that may be handled by ad hoc committees, please refer to the structural diagram in section 3.1.)

-Ad hoc committees are composed of trusted servants drawn from three groups: World Service Representatives, World Pool members and World Service Office staff.
+Ad hoc committees are composed of Fellowship Representatives, World Pool members and World Service Office staff.
 The initial proposal for an ad hoc committee includes a description of the human resources needed, both volunteers and staff.
-The Human Resources Panel is then given the task of selecting the appropriate people from the volunteer groups to be offered as a slate to the conference.
+The Human Resources Panel is then given the task of searching for the appropriate people from the volunteer groups to be offered as a slate to the conference.
 The WSO staff members are selected by WSO management based upon availability and skills match.
-Under special circumstances, the conference may choose to have the slate of volunteers offered to the World Board for the final selection.
-An example of such a circumstance may be that the conference developed a plan for an ad hoc committee while it was in session, but the time needed to select the nominees extended until after the conference was over.